Best Web-based Help Desks

 Pros:

-• Simple ticket creation is user-friendly for new staff
+• Easy Ticket Creation: Simple and intuitive ticket creation process is beneficial for new staff.

 Cons: